 English spelling convention:

-All the English language spelling used on this website follows British English conventions, not American English; for example, "centre" not "center", "honour" not "honor", "colour" not "color", "armour" not "armor" and "favourites" not "favorites" (except for the reference to the favicon on the page dealing with The Favicon for this website which follows the Microsoft spelling).
+All the English language spelling used on this website follows British English conventions, not American English; for example, "centre" not "center", "honour" not "honor", "colour" not "color", "armour" not "armor" and "favourites" not "favorites" (except for the references to the favicon on the page dealing with The Favicon for this website which follows the Microsoft American spelling and any American sourced documents, which are shown as they were originally received by the author).

 Commonly misspelled words:

 Diekmann .....
-Dickmann, or Dieckmann (these three spellings are common in the literature of Oradour and indeed Diekmann, Dickmann and Dieckmann are all valid surnames, as the reading of a German telephone directory will quickly show).
+Dickmann, or Dieckmann, or Dikmann (these four spellings are common in the literature of Oradour and indeed Diekmann, Dickmann, Dieckmann and Dikmann are all valid surnames, as the reading of a German telephone directory will quickly show).

 Oradour-sur-Glane .....
 Oradour sur Glane (I am taking the spelling and punctuation from the Michelin maps and guides as being correct and they show it with the hyphens.
 The literature from the Centre de la Mémoire in Oradour itself shows it with the hyphens, although it seems quite common for authors, even French ones, to spell it without).